Fixing a TV That Keeps Restarting

 Software Problems: Old software can cause bugs that lead to crashing and restarting.
 Similarly, leftover data from uninstalled apps can also cause crashes.

-HDMI Cable Issues: If a faulty appliance is connected to the HDMI cable, it can also affect your TV’s performance.
+HDMI Cable Issues: If a faulty appliance is connected to the HDMI cable, it can also affect your television’s performance.

-Now that we know the possible causes of your TV’s endless restarting loop, let’s look at how you can fix the problem.
+Now that we know the possible causes of your television’s endless restarting loop, let’s look at how you can fix the problem.

 Check the Power Cables